ozwaldorf/FIOS-G1100/README.md

 - [gwdecrypt.py](https://gist.github.com/jameshilliard/7112235b62dd929d69d7980c979ae7c0)
 - [gwencrypt.py](https://gist.github.com/jameshilliard/99191b2a2877220041dc8789fa07339a)

-To enable the tr-069 backdoor you need to send this setParameterValues request using the acs server ["InternetGatewayDevice.X_D4A928_SSH_State", "SSH_REMOTE",'xsd:string"].
-It will then generate a temporary root ssh password available by querying getParameterValues for InternetGatewayDevice.X_D4A928_SSH_Session_Password the routers ssh server should listen on the wan side port 22222.
-Disconnecting from ssh closes the session and you have to do that process again to get back in.
+To enable the tr-069 backdoor, you need to send this setParameterValues request using the acs server

+`["InternetGatewayDevice.X_D4A928_SSH_State", "SSH_REMOTE",'xsd:string"]`

+It will then generate a temporary root ssh password available by querying getParameterValues for

+`InternetGatewayDevice.X_D4A928_SSH_Session_Password`

+The router's ssh server should listen on the wan side port 22222.

+Note that disconnecting the ssh session will require you to repeat the process.

 ### Information on serial console
 The debug console is disabled for the UART pins on the router board.